Editor-in-Chief

 Advisory Editors: Angela Condello (University of Messina), Tiziano Toracca (University of Ghent/University of Turin), Zhao Kuiying (University of Nanjing)

-Submission: angela.condello@unito.it and redazionerivistadiestetica@gmail.com
+Submission: angela.condello@unito.it and redazionerivistadiestetica@

 Deadline for submission: May 2, 2021